Diche-Bach/Chronicle-The-Disintegration-of-Russian-Military/Chronicle-of-Russian-Disintegration.md

 This belongs squarely in the Chronicle of Russian Military Disintegration.
 It reflects a profound degradation away from anything that could reasonably be described as professional or effective military conduct.

+23 Jan 2026
+[0:17

+A russian infantryman rage quits the SMO mid-push on 155th Brigade positions, by shooting himself in the head..](https://www.reddit.com/r/DroneCombat/comments/1qkncbr/a_russian_infantryman_rage_quits_the_smo_midpush/)